StewartLynch/FBAuthentication/README.md

 ![image-20210920220817952](Images/image-20210920220817952.png)

-> **Note:** For ease of management, it is recommended that you create all new collections as sub collections of the user.
-That way, you will be able to delete a user and all corresponding data will be deleted along with it.

 ### Create a Log Out Button

 Somewhere within your app, and I recommend the Home View, create a button that will handle the log out function.